 It is worth spending a bit of time over the selection of varieties.
 Each ripens at a slightly different time so the chief concern is to spread the ripening across the season.
 Among the thousands available there will be something for every taste and need.
 Aim for a ratio of about 1:3:6 of early mid and late varieties respectively as the earlies, although often the most tender and juiciest do not store.
 They give a glut of fruit that lasts a couple of weeks and they’re all over.
 The early-mids to mids can fill the gap until the lates are ready.
 In the case of apples and pears, if stored in a cool dark place these will keep almost until they come again the following year.

 Most fruit trees will benefit or even depend on cross pollination to set a good crop.
-Ashridge Trees have a handy tool to help you find pollination partners when choosing what to grow.
-Apple varieties described as ‘self-fertile’ , for example, will set a crop without cross pollination but it will be smaller.
+Garden trees are normally within pollination distance of a suitable partner in a nearby garden.
+If you want to be sure though, you can use online tools to help you find ideal pollination partners when choosing what to grow.
+Apple varieties described as ‘self-fertile’, for example, will set a crop without cross pollination but it will be smaller.

 FruitFinder can filter varieties by name, region of origin, use (eaters, cookers, juicers and cider), and season.